General Questions

 Will Cart2Cart create redirects to my new products and categories after migration?

-For example, let's assume you migrated from WooCommerce to Shopify and kept the domain 'www.mystore.com' the same.
-Since URLs structure of WooCommerce differs from Shopify's, the URL paths to your products were changed:
+For example, let's say you migrated from WooCommerce to Shopify and kept your domain 'www.mystore.com' the same.
+Because WooCommerce and Shopify have different URL structures, the URL paths to your products will change.
+For instance:

 www.mystore.com/category/american-apparel/jeans/pants